leth4/InstantPipes/README.md

 2. Add a `Pipe Generator` component.
 3. Select a material for the `Material` property.

+**!
+If your pipes appear squashed, toggle and re-toggle rings, that will fix it.
+Looking into it!**

 Ctrl+Z works with all actions.
 When you're commited to the pipes, you can just remove the component, the mesh will stay.

 ### Pipes Settings